sachinkr91/api-rest-meetings/libs/csharp/docs/MeetingApi.md

 # **V1UserUserIdLiveMeetingsMeetingIdPairingCodeWebrtcPost**
 > PairingCode V1UserUserIdLiveMeetingsMeetingIdPairingCodeWebrtcPost (int? userId, int? meetingId, PayloadPairingCodeWebRTC payloadPairingCodeWebRTC, string role = null)

-Generate SIP Pairing Code
+Generate Pairing Code (WebRTC)

-This endpoint generates a SIP pairing code that can be used to connect to a meeting.
+This endpoint generates a WebRTC pairing code that can be used to connect to a meeting.

 ### Example
 ```csharp